 The Right Reverend Bruce Joseph Andrew Myers OGS is the thirteenth Anglican bishop of Quebec.

-Raised on a farm in Glengarry County, Ontario, Bishop Bruce worked as a journalist and broadcaster for the better part of a decade, including stints as a parliamentary correspondent in Ottawa and Quebec City.
+The son of Quebecers and raised on a farm in Glengarry County, Ontario, Bishop Bruce worked as a journalist and broadcaster for the better part of a decade, including stints as a parliamentary correspondent in Ottawa and Quebec City.
 His ordained ministry began in 2004 as a deacon and assistant curate at the Cathedral of the Holy Trinity and in the Deanery of Quebec.

 Later he served as a parish priest on the Magdalen Islands and in Quebec City, and also as an area archdeacon and the Diocese of Quebec’s Missioner for Communications.
 Between 2012 and 2015 he served the national expression of the Anglican Church of Canada, based in Toronto, as the General Synod’s Coordinator for Ecumenical and Interfaith Relations.